Richie123456/Retail-Analytics/README.md

 # Retail-Analytics

-The Task
+I Performed an exploratory and prediction analysis on a retail database broken down into three tables( stores, sales and features)
-Performing a prediction analysis on a stores database broken down into three tables( stores, sales and features) Predict the department-wide sales for each store for the following year
+Predicting the department-wide sales for each store for the following year Linearly